Hawaii (Big Island) – Volcanic fields of fire

 Big Island lava flow hike

-Reaching the coastal lava flows from Kalapana involves a stenuous hike of at least 2 hours over rough & undulating terrain.
+Reaching the coastal lava flows from Kalapana involved a stenuous hike of at least 2 hours over rough & undulating terrain.
 You need to cross a massive lava field full of cracks and jumbled piles of rocks, riddled with lava tubes underneath.
-As you get closer to the coast, you can feel the ground getting warmer beneath your feet…
+As you get closer to the coast, you could feel the ground getting warmer beneath your feet…

 The best time to see the flows is during and after sunset, when the glow of the lava becomes clearly visible.
 However, darkness settles in quickly in the tropics.
 Within half an hour after the sun drops into the sea it’s completely dark, and it’s easy to get lost & disorientated in the lava field on the way back.